 Not every tree that threatens a structure is a candidate for trimming.
 The decision between clearance maintenance and full removal depends on several factors that a qualified arborist should evaluate on site.

-- The species is structurally weak or invasive, meaning clearance maintenance will be a recurring, high-frequency cost with no permanent resolution
+Removal is also appropriate when the species is structurally weak or invasive, meaning clearance maintenance will be a recurring, high-frequency cost with no permanent resolution.
+Trees showing signs of internal decay, root damage, or vascular disease that reduce structural integrity regardless of clearance distance should be evaluated for removal.

 Clearance maintenance is appropriate when the tree has good structural integrity, the species responds well to pruning, and meaningful clearance can be achieved without removing more than one-quarter of the crown.
 A well-maintained live oak or cedar elm that has been on a regular trimming schedule since it was young can coexist with nearby structures indefinitely.